Elections and Democracy

 In summer 2020, thanks to funding from the Z. Smith Reynolds Foundation, NC Campus Compact launched the NC-CCP to promote election engagement and civil discourse and dialogue on member institutions throughout the state.

 Ask Every Student Initiative

-This year we are grateful to be a partner organization of the Ask Every Student Initiative.
+NC Campus Compact is a partner organization of the Ask Every Student Initiative.
 This initiative provides a framework to integrate voter participation efforts broadly across campuses with the goal of full participation.
-We are grateful to the Students Learn Students Vote (SLSV) Coalition for funding to support an Election Engagement Coordinator from September – December.
+In 2020 funding from the Students Learn Students Vote (SLSV) Coalition supporting an Election Engagement Coordinator from September – December 2020.

 Campus Election Engagement Project (CEEP) Partnership